mikebader/django-vitae/docs/source/topics/publications.rst

 Publications
 ============

-Publications are the central component of Django-CV since publications are the key element of CVs.
-Django-CV includes four types of publications: :ref:`books
+Publications are the central component of Django-Vitae since publications are the key element of CVs.
+Django-Vitae includes four types of publications: :ref:`books
 <topics-pubs-books>`, :ref:`articles <topics-pubs-articles>`, :ref:`chapters
 <topics-pubs-chapters>`, and :ref:`reports <topics-pubs-reports>`.